AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 Using a shared environment like SSPCloud made it possible to test these architectural choices under common conditions.
 It also provided a natural bridge between experimentation and potential operationalisation, since other teams can replicate the setup and test the prototypes without starting from scratch.

-The figure `ai_architecture_building_blocks.png` illustrates the range of architectural components considered during this work, and serves as a reference for understanding the diversity of integration paths explored.
+The figure including architecture components illustrates the range of architectural components considered during this work, and serves as a reference for understanding the diversity of integration paths explored.

 ## Reflections and Lessons Learned